-- 5.1 Develop faculty members who are current and engaged in their academic areas - 5.1.1 Fund and encourage participation in professional organizations, conferences, and other professional endeavors - 5.1.2 Encourage faculty members to pursue leadership roles in regional and national professional organizations (goal: at least 1 faculty member from each program in a regional or national office, position, or committee by May 2017) - 5.2 Implement faculty mentoring and development program - 5.2.1 Assign newly hired faculty a mentor within one month of hire - 5.2.2 Provide opportunities /resources for faculty internships and short courses 5.2.2.1 Present Information to the TCM faculty relating to the AGC - faculty internship and other opportunities (Dr. Mehany, August 2015; Dr. Sauer & Dr. Hari, August 2018; Dr. Peterson, Summer 2021)
+- 5.1 Develop faculty members who are current and engaged in their academic areas - 5.1.1 Fund and encourage participation in professional organizations, conferences, and other professional endeavors - 5.1.2 Encourage faculty members to pursue leadership roles in regional and national professional organizations (goal: at least 1 faculty member from each program in a regional or national office, position, or committee by May 2017) - 5.2 Implement faculty mentoring and development program - 5.2.1 Assign newly hired faculty a mentor within one month of hire - 5.2.2 Provide opportunities /resources for faculty internships and short courses 5.2.2.1 Present Information to the TCM faculty relating to the AGC faculty internship and other opportunities (Dr. Mehany, August 2015; Dr. Sauer & Dr. Hari, August 2018; Dr. Peterson, Summer 2021)

-5.1 CM - Grow Endowed chairs for faculty

-- 5.1.1 Seek funding for new endowed professorship (May 2020) - August 2021 CMAB awarded fellowship to CM faculty member for outstanding contributions.
+- 5.1 CM Grow Endowed chairs for faculty - 5.1.1 Seek funding for new endowed professorship (May 2020) - August 2021 CMAB awarded a fellowship to a CM faculty member for outstanding contributions. - August 2022 CMAB awarded a fellowship to a CM faculty member for outstanding contributions.

-B. Course Evaluations
+F. Course Evaluations

-For AY 2020-2021, student evaluations of teaching were collected in both fall and spring semesters.
-The mean and median student evaluation of teaching score for CM courses was 4.42/5.00.
-The standard deviation for the same time period was 0.35 points.
-The mean student evaluation of teaching score for the Technology and Construction Management department was 4.26/5.00 with a standard deviation of 0.43.
+For AY 2021-2022, student evaluations of teaching were collected in both fall and spring semesters.
+The mean and median student evaluation of teaching score for CM courses was 4.38/5.00.
+The standard deviation for the same time was 0.42 points.
+The mean student evaluation of teaching score for the Technology and Construction Management department was 4.28/5.00 with a standard deviation of 0.430.

-C. Senior Exit Surveys
+G. Senior Exit Surveys

 Each semester, graduating seniors are asked to complete a survey that assesses their perceived level of preparedness across each of the 20 student learning outcomes.
 In addition, this instrument also collects information about the courses and/or individuals who most contributed to these outcomes and job placement information.
-For AY 2020-2021, the mean perceived level of preparedness for all SLOs was 4.04/5.00 with a standard deviation of 0.21 points.
+For AY 2020-2021, the mean perceived level of preparedness for all SLOs was 4.113/5.00 with a standard deviation of 0.35 points.
 The figure below shows the distribution of scores for the senior exit surveys.
-While SLO #11 still appears to be the lowest, it has improved over the last evaluation cycle.
-However, this result will still be discussed in section six.
+SLO #11 still appears to be the lowest and will be discussed in section six.

-D. Senior Exit Interview
+H. Senior Exit Interview